IK&P Video of the Week: Seawave vs Sea Waves

 “There is actually a modification to the Gumotex Rush [for 2021].
 The drop stitch area on the bow and stern elements is said to have been improved.
 Apparently there were more complaints here than usual, so that at the end of last summer no more Rush models were produced and this part of the boat was revised”.

 It’s not clear what the problems were, but it proves that making anything other than a flat, DS plank is tricky, but also that any boat which can get round this (like the Itiwit X500) will be superior.
 The Rushs were briefly back in stock in 2021 by which time all Gumotex IKs received a massive price hike which killed demand.
-By 2025 the R2 was listed in the UK at £2250 but offered for £1999.
+By 2025 the R2 was listed in the UK at £2250 but easily found for £1999.

 ‘Hybrid’ is a cool word for a kayak which isn’t a Full DS like a Sea Eagle Razorlite and many others.
 These IKs are assembled from three flat dropstitch panels making boxy hulls which, according to the graphics on this page of the French Gumotex importer, can be sub-optimal in choppy waters.